attractivechaos/kann/doc/02dev.md

 ### Definition of convolution

-We often see two ways to define convolution in the context of deep learning: with or without the weight matrix rotated.
-Both ways work in practice.
-However, major frameworks and libraries all rotate the weight matrix as this is closer to the original mathematical definition of convolution.
-To call their APIs and to load their pretrained weight matrices, we prefer to rorate the weight matrix as well.
-This is the convention.
+We often see two ways to define convolution in the context of deep learning: with or without the weight matrix flipped.
+Both ways work in practice and are used in mainstream frameworks.
+KANN uses flipped weight matrices as this is closer to the mathematical definition of convolution.

 ### The shape of n-d arrays